 Editor’s Note: This story is the third part in a series.
-Please read part 1 and part 2 for a more complete picture of Amazon deforestation.
+Please read part 1, part 2, and part 4 for a more complete picture of Amazon deforestation.

 Scientists have used satellites to track the deforestation of the Amazon rainforest for several decades — enough time to see some remarkable shifts in the pace and location of clearing.